-The study will focus on the following key areas: Knowledge of Social Studies component
+The study of Moral and Social Studies will focus on the following key areas:

-History-students show knowledge of how significant events and developments have impact and play a role in constituting other communities in the region over different periods of time and in different places

-Civics- Rights and privileges of belonging to communities inside and outside of UAE.
-The factors that shape nations and governing structures both locally and globally.
+Knowledge of the components

-Geography- students are able to show knowledge of the earth, its properties and how such are related to human interactions as well as between human societies and the natural environment

-National Identity- students show sense of belonging and loyalty to their country and society.
-Students are able to share the basis and different forms and duties of the government and role of members of the society

-Economics-Students understand the role of government in developing national and international economies.
+- •History- students show knowledge of how significant events and developments have an impact and play a role in constituting other communities in the region over different periods of time and in different places - •Geography- students are able to show knowledge of the earth, its properties and how such are related to human interactions as well as between human societies and the natural environment - •National Identity- students show sense of belonging and loyalty to their country and society.
+Students are able to share the basis and different forms and duties of the government and role of members of the society - Economics-Students understand how markets operate and the role of government in the development of national economy.

-UAE Culture, Heritage and Tolerance-Identify milestones of UAE national development and elements of its heritage.
-Explain the responsibilities and privileges of living in the UAE and demonstrate a sense of belonging to the UAE community

-Assessment methods are both summative (Mid Term and Unit tests, Research Based tasks, and presentations) and formative (quizzes, discussions, role-plays, and other class activities)
+Assessment methods are both summative (tests, major projects, and presentations) and formative (quizzes, discussions, role-plays, and other class activities).